WZBSocialScienceCenter/tmtoolkit/README.md

 ### Preprocessing

 We will process as small, self-defined toy corpus with German text.
-It will be tokenized, cleaned and transformed into a document-term-matrix.
+It will be tokenized, cleaned and transformed into a document-term-matrix. **You will need to wrap this in a `if __name__ == '__main__'` block if you're using Windows.
+See "Special note for Windows users" above.**

 ```python
 from tmtoolkit.preprocess import TMPreproc